apfeiffer1/sqlPyPlus/ReadMe.md

       python run.py

-and point your browser to http://localhost:5000 - you should see a list of all tables in your DB.
+and point your browser to http://localhost:5000 and start exploring your DB.

-Click on one to see the corresponding table ... ;)